 Plan your visit

-Covid-19 update: The Nature Centre and toilets will remain closed for the 2020 season and the track to Forest Lodge and the car park at this location also remain closed.
+Covid-19 update: The trails and car parks at Loch Garten are open.
+The Nature Centre and toilets are currently closed and the track to Forest Lodge and the car park at this location also remain closed.
 We apologise for any inconvenience this causes.
-The trails and car parks at Loch Garten are open.

 The wider reserve and woodland trails are open all year-round.
 Please access the reserve responsibly.